Israelis march in east Jerusalem in test for new government

 In the name of defending the holy city, Hamas fired long-range rockets at Jerusalem, disrupting the march and sparking the Gaza war, which claimed more than 250 Palestinian lives and killed 13 people in Israel.

-Ahead of the march, Hamas called on Palestinians to show “valiant resistance” to the march.
+Hamas had called on Palestinians to show “valiant resistance” to the march.
 It urged people to gather in the Old City and at the Al-Aqsa Mosque to “rise up in the face of the occupier and resist it by all means to stop its crimes and arrogance.”

-On Tuesday afternoon, Hamas-linked Palestinians launched a number of incendiary balloons from Gaza, setting off at least 10 blazes in southern Israel, according to Israel's national fire department.
+In the afternoon, Hamas-linked Palestinians launched some incendiary balloons from Gaza, setting off at least 10 blazes in southern Israel, according to Israel's national fire department.

-Israeli media reported the military was on heightened alert in the occupied West Bank and along the Gaza frontier in case of violence.
+Israeli media reported the military was on heightened alert in the occupied West Bank and along the Gaza frontier.
 Batteries of Israel's Iron Dome rocket-defense system were seen deployed near the southern town of Netivot, near the Gaza border, as a precaution.
-Hundreds of police will also be deployed.

-Defense Minister Benny Gantz met with the military chief of staff, the police commissioner and other senior security officials on Tuesday.
+Defense Minister Benny Gantz met with the military chief of staff, the police commissioner and other senior security officials.
 He “underscored the need to avoid friction and protect the personal safety of ...
-Jews and Arabs alike.”
+Jews and Arabs alike,” his office said.

 U.N. deputy spokesman Farhan Haq said U.N. officials have urged all sides to avoid “provocations” in order to solidify the informal cease-fire that halted the Gaza war.